pytagora/Address-Book/README.md

 - Code behind buttons done only partially.
 - Background photo as template for both windows.
 - Multiple data type input possible.
-- Loading photo for new contact.
+- Load photo for new contact.
-- Fixed size for both windows.
+- Fix size for both windows.
 - Style for buttons, table and etc. (In progress...)

 # License
-*Address-Book* is lincensed under the [GNU GPLv3.0 license](https://github.com/pytagora/Address-book/blob/master/LICENSE.md).
+*Address-Book* is licensed under the [GNU GPLv3.0 license](https://github.com/pytagora/Address-book/blob/master/LICENSE.md).